Unfectum/django_react/README.md

 # Getting Started

-## Run this commands to deploy project:
+## Do the following to deploy project:

 1. Install git, python, nodejs.
 2. Open terminal and go to the folder you would like to use and run the following: